 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 I learned this method years ago too.
 Did you know they can give them shots right through the pillowcase?
 Didn't really work well with my cat though, unless you consider it successful that he didn't tear the vet & tech to pieces!
 He did not do well with vet visits at all, we ended up with scars from him & they wouldn't touch him because he would be so vicious.
-We put him in the pillow case, which only made him angrier & nearly tore through the pillowcase, but he got his shots!
-He is a totally indoor cat, so we finally quit taking him in because it was too stressful for everyone, including him.

 How would you like to be stuffed in a sac and carried around in it?
 The poor cat has no idea what or why you are doing this to him/her.
 Put out a little bit of money (you can usually find them at yard sales or on Craig's list or in the want ads) and buy your poor cats a crate!

 To get them accustomed to the crate simply put it on the floor in the living room and leave the door open.
 You can even put their bed inside along with one or two of their small toys.
 They will soon go in and out of it and will even sleep in it many times.